Agalychnis callidryas: Description

+The frog's colors are representative of "flash coloration", by which an organism displays certain colors at rest compared to when in motion.
+In this species' case, the frog's startling red eyes are hidden when its eyes are closed, allowing it to blend in with leaves.
+When the frog is startled, it can flash its bright red eyes, orange webbed feet, and blue and yellow lateral stripes, which all serve the purpose of startling predators and allowing the frog time to escape.
+Unlike the bright colors of some related amphibians, A. callidryass colors do not convey toxicity through aposematism; rather, its colors may mimic those of the toxic species in a form of Batesian mimicry.

+The skin of this species displays high reflectance in the near-infrared, unlike that of Hyla arborea.

-Distribution of color morphs
+Color morphs

-Though the main coloring of Agalychnis callidryas is consistent, there are some variations in morphs across the geographical range of the species.
-Red-eyed tree frogs have variation in the color of their side stripes, which in Costa Rica and Panama specifically includes blue, blue/red, orange and purple.

-Red-eyed tree frogs blend in easily with the vegetation of tropical rainforests due to them being green color.
-There are several hypotheses for the reason behind the existence of these color morphs.
-One strong hypothesis is that the existence of orange and purple morphs in Costa Rica are caused by isolation by distance, because the orange and purple morphs were not genetically distinct groups.
-It is possible that color patterns have been affected by different selective pressures, and that the existence of some morphs are due to genetic drift.
+Though the coloration of Agalychnis callidryas is broadly consistent throughout its range, there are some variations in morphs across the geographical range of the species: for example, the side stripes of Costa Rican and Panamanian populations include blue, blue/red, orange, and purple.
+There are several hypotheses about the reason for the existence of these color morphs.
+One hypothesis is that the existence of orange and purple morphs in Costa Rica is caused by isolation by distance (vicariance), because the orange and purple morphs were not genetically distinct groups.
+It is also possible that color patterns have been affected by different selective pressures, and that the existence of some morphs is due to genetic drift.

 Synapomorphies

-As a species of tree frog, Agalychnis callidryas has a claw shaped terminal phalanx.
+As a species of tree frog, Agalychnis callidryas has a claw-shaped terminal phalanx.
 Other synapomorphies of this genus include the presence of a red hue on the iris and a golden reticulated palpebral membrane.

 Distribution and habitat

-Agalychnis callidryas is native to Central America, from northeastern Honduras to northern Colombia.
+Agalychnis callidryas is native to Central America, ranging from northeastern Honduras to northern Colombia.